The Cheshire and Warrington Traveller Team manages encampments in the Cheshire East, Cheshire West and Chester, and Warrington Borough Council areas.

 - those on privately owned land.

-An unauthorised development refers to a caravan/trailer or group of caravans/trailers on land owned (possibly developed) by Gypsies and Travellers without planning permission.
+An unauthorised development refers to a caravans/trailers on land owned (possibly developed) by Gypsies and Travellers without planning permission.

-The quickest and easiest way is to report this online.
+The quickest and easiest way to report this is online using the link below.

 Report an unauthorised encampment